msteckyefantis/subzero/README.md

     y: {}
 };

-// MEGA FREEZE CORNER CASE *: be careful about objects within already frozen objects const wontBeFrozen = {};
+// MEGA FREEZE CORNER CASE *: be careful about objects within already frozen objects or functions const wontBeFrozen = {};

 C.a = {